 - A new, stronger Fugitive Slave Law was passed

-This map by Phelps, in addition to showing the territories of the U.S. in 1850, is also surrounded by a collection of portraits of American presidents and leading figures leaders, and state seals.
+This map by Phelps, in addition to showing the territories of the U.S. in 1850, is also surrounded by a collection of portraits of American presidents, leading figures, and state seals.

 Citation: Phelps, Humphrey.
 Phelps's national map of the United States: a travellers guide embracing the principal rail roads, canals, steam boat & stage routes throughout the Union.
 New York: Ensign & Thayer, 1850.
 G3700 1850 .A8, Map Collection, Library of Virginia